416rehman/splite/README.md

   * **Owner:** Owner specific commands like `eval` and `servers`
   * **Miscellaneous:** All other commands like `feedback` and `bugreport`

-Calypso also comes packed with a variety of features, such as:
+Splite also comes packed with a variety of features, such as:

   * **Auto role** assignment
   * Server **verification** via reactions